Other Semen Analysis Parameters

 Special laboratory techniques are available that can differentiate WBCs from the immature sperm cells, but these techniques are usually only performed by fertility-specific labs.
 Most hospital labs (and some fertility-specific labs) do not perform this more advanced testing and only report the number of round cells that are present.
 This presents a potential problem when the number of round cells is elevated, since the clinician does not know if they represent potentially harmful WBCs or relatively harmless immature sperm cells.

-If you encounter this type of problem, the best solution is to find another lab in the area that offers the specialized testing to differentiate WBCs from immature sperm cells (examples include peroxidase staining [also called an Endtz test], Wright staining, and immunohistochemical techniques).
-The second-best option is to treat with antibiotics and anti-inflammatory medications, knowing that there is a two-thirds chance that you are taking these medications for no reason (i.e., the round cells were actually just immature sperm cells).
-This is a less-good option since antibiotics can cause side effects, increase the risk of diarrheal disease, and select for the growth of antibiotic-resistant bacteria within your body.
+If you encounter this type of problem, the best solution is to find another lab in the area that offers the specialized testing to differentiate WBCs from immature sperm cells.
+Examples include peroxidase staining (also called an Endtz test), Wright staining, and immunohistochemical techniques.
+The second-best option is to treat with antibiotics and anti-inflammatory medications, knowing that there is a two-thirds chance that you are taking these medications for no reason (i.e., the round cells were actually just immature sperm cells)- the odds of this are lower in men with normal sperm counts as described above.
+This is a less-good option since antibiotics can cause side effects such as increased the risk of diarrheal disease and selection for the growth of antibiotic-resistant bacteria within the body.
 Semen cultures are rarely helpful, since contamination of specimens by non-harmful bacteria present at the very end of the urethra is extremely common.

 For more detailed information on pyospermia, please see "Reversible Semen Analysis Factors" in the Sperm Boot Camp section of this website.